-PART VII BALLOT
+PART VIII BALLOT

-All voting will be conducted online using a web-based platform provided by an independent, third party provider.
+All voting will be conducted online using a web-based platform provided by an independent, third-party provider.
 The online ballot shall be sent to the university email address on record with the university for each eligible student and shall include the following items:

 - 1. Voting instructions: - a) Follow instructions given online to proceed to your specific voting page. - b) When there is more than one position open for a single office, instructions on the on-line ballot shall read: Vote for x number of positions open. - 2.
 Offices which candidates are seeking, and the number of vacant positions open for that office. - 3.
 Names of candidates listed and the office for which they are running. - 4.
 Position of names will be randomly rotated on the ballot. - 5.
-Candidate photos and statements, if provided by candidates.
-No changes will be made to photos or statements once the voting begins. - 6.
+Link to ASI Elections Website displaying candidate photos and statements, if provided by candidates.
+No changes will be made to photos or statements once applications deadline has passed. - 6.
 Any additional matter other than candidates running for ASI office as provided for in the ASI Bylaws such as referenda and arguments in favor and in opposition to a measure.

-PART VIII VOTING
+PART IX VOTING